eli-elio/LU-News/README.md

 By using migrations in Laravel the [migrations table](https://github.com/laumags/LU-News/blob/master/MySQL%20Tables/migrations.csv) is generated automatically.

-With this preparation, your page should look like this.
+With this preparation and written code your page should look like this.

 ### Registration
 ![](https://github.com/laumags/LU-News/blob/master/Gifs/register.gif)